reasonml/reasonml.github.io/docs/installation.md

 cd hello-jsoo-esy
 esy

-yarn
+npm install
-yarn webpack
+npm run webpack
 ```

 ## What's Next?

 After you have successfully compiled your first example, it's time to [set up your editor](editor-plugins.md) to get access to all the nice features such as auto-completion.
-After the editor setup, it's time to start with the [language basics](overview.md) to get a basic understanding of all the Reason language constructs.
+Later on you can check out the [language basics](overview.md) to get a basic understanding of all the Reason language constructs.